ilyakozubovskiy/numeral-systems-2/README.md

 - Implement a [TryParsePositiveByRadix](NumeralSystems/Converter.cs#L116) extention method that сonverts the string representation of a positive number in the octal, decimal or hex numeral system to its 32-bit signed integer equivalent.
 A return value indicates whether the conversion succeeded.
 - Implement a [TryParseByRadix](NumeralSystems/Converter.cs#L128) extention method that onverts the string representation of a signed number in the octal, decimal or hex numeral system to its 32-bit signed integer equivalent.
 A return value indicates whether the conversion succeeded.
     The task definition is given in the XML-comments for the methods.
-    _Restriction: use only the capabilities of the C# language._
+    _Restriction: Do not use framework converter classes._